10 Things "Polyamorous" People Want You to Know about Their Relationships

 It's not an open relationship—and no, it's not polygamy either.

 By now you've no doubt heard about the rise in open marriages in the U.S. Yes, these are relationships in which two people are in love and are largely inseparable—only they happen to be in bed with other people.
 (And yes, everyone's cool with it.)
 But the open marriage isn't only form of non-traditional, multi-partner coupling gaining steam right now.
-There's also polyamory.
+There's a range of polyamorous relationship types.

 "Couples in open relationships tend to have openness in sexual contact with outside partners, but they don't want their partner falling in love with someone else or having a separate relationship," says Meredith Shirey, MS, LMFT, the practice director of New York–based Manhattan Relationship Counseling and Psychotherapy.

 "Polyamorous people are much more deliberate about using protection and getting checked regularly," explains Morgaine.
-Plus, the unbridled openness and honesty that exists so naturally in polyamorous relationships makes those, "Hey, listen…" conversations far less awkward.
-And for sprucing your own conversations up, learn the 13 sexiest things you can say to a woman.
+Plus, the unbridled openness and honesty that exists so naturally in polyamorous relationships make those, "Hey, listen…" conversations far less awkward.

 To Morgaine, polyamory is "an evolution in human relationships."
 Think about it: From a biological standpoint, "You [had] your woman, your family, your tribe.
 Now that we live in a global society—now that we're all connected—we don't see people from other cultures as necessarily 'other.'
 Polyamory is saying, 'Let's extend the sphere of love beyond my partner,' " she says.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!